 Against legal sale of wine at retail food stores in _______________________ city.

-The "wine in grocery stores law" also amended statutes governing package stores and permits liquor stores to sell numerous items that were previously prohibited, including publications related to alcoholic beverages or food, cigarettes, lottery tickets, mixers, corkscrews and other supplies related to alcoholic beverages, nonalcoholic beverages, gift cards, products related to beer and wine-making, snack foods, fruit and other food used in making alcoholic beverages, ice, coolers, party supplies, greeting cards and articles of clothing bearing messages related to alcoholic beverages.
-In addition, package stores may also sell beer kegs and growlers, whether empty or full.
+The law also permits liquor stores to sell numerous items, including cigarettes, lottery tickets, mixers, corkscrews and other supplies related to alcoholic beverages, nonalcoholic beverages, gift cards, products related to beer and wine-making, snack foods, fruit and other food used in making alcoholic beverages, ice, coolers, party supplies, greeting cards and some articles of clothing.
+Package stores may also sell beer, kegs, and growlers, whether empty or full, and no beer permit is required from the city.
 The law permits liquor stores to sell nonalcoholic products to persons under 21 years of age.
 T.C.A. § 57-3-404.
-In addition to adding these numerous products to their shelves, liquor stores may offer check-cashing services.
+In addition, liquor stores may offer check-cashing services.
 Package stores may also deliver alcoholic beverages off-site for special events or parties, may hold alcoholic beverage tastings and educational classes, and may offer consulting services related to their products.
 T.C.A. § 57-3-406.

 Any grocery store selling wine must have at least one employee who holds a manager’s permit issued by the Alcoholic Beverage Commission.
 This permit is also required for all package stores and wineries making retail sales.
 The manager’s permit is issued to the employee and is valid for 5 years.
 T.C.A. § 57-3-816.
-Begining January 1, 2019, grocery stores selling wine may beginning selling wine on Sundays between the hours of 10:00 a.m. and 11:00 p.m.
+Grocery stores may sell wine on Sundays between the hours of 10:00 a.m. and 11:00 p.m.

-The "wine in grocery stores" law made numerous changes to the laws applying to retail and wholesale licenses.
+The "Sale of Wine in Retail Food Stores Act" has other provisions impacting retailers and wholesalers.
 Package store owners may also hold permits for on premise liquor sales.
 T.C.A. § 57-3-817.
 Liquor wholesalers may obtain beer wholesaler’s licenses, and those permits required for employees of the wholesaler may be used for both liquor and beer operations.
 T.C.A. § 57-3-203.
-Liquor store owners may now hold more than one license for the retail sale of liquor, as the law removes the prohibition against owning or operating more than one liquor store.
+Liquor store owners may hold more than one license for the retail sale of liquor.
 The only limit on the number of retail liquor licenses a person or corporation may hold applies in cities limiting the number of licenses to be granted, in which case no licensee may hold more than 50% of the authorized licenses within that jurisdiction.
 T.C.A. § 57-3-406.